 The first time you access the multiplayer menu you may get a Windows firewall pop-up.
 This is because the application is a 'new application' to the firewall and is attempting network/internet communication.
 Hitting allow will enable you to proceed.

 Relays allow users who would otherwise be unable to connect to each other to do just that.
-It behaves similar to the Tunnels system utilized on CNCNet for earlier C&C games.
+It is a commonly used mechanism in modern RETAIL games and behaves similar to the Tunnels system utilized on CNCNet for earlier C&C games.

 Relays connections are formed dynamically on a player-to-player basis, ensuring each P2P connection utilizes the server location with the lowest latency for that particular pair of players.
 Users within one lobby/match can utilize different servers in different regions to achieve optimal latency.